Ronan Coughlan: St Patrick's Athletic

 On 22 December 2020, it was announced that Coughlan had signed for Dublin club St Patrick's Athletic ahead of the 2021 season.
 On 3 April 2021, he scored the winning goal at Dalymount Park as his side beat Dublin rivals Bohemians for the first time in 9 games.
 He scored a penalty in a 2–0 win over his former club Sligo Rovers on 18 June 2021, in what was his club's first game with supporters in attendance in 470 days due to COVID-19 restrictions.
 On 28 November 2021 Coughlan scored his penalty in the 2021 FAI Cup Final penalty shootout, as his side defeated rivals Bohemians 4–3 on penalties following a 1–1 draw after extra time in front of a record FAI Cup Final crowd of 37,126 at the Aviva Stadium.
 His side finished in 2nd place, securing UEFA Europa Conference League football for the following season, as he scored 8 goals in 32 appearances through the year.
 Coughlan signed a new contract with the club on 1 January 2022.
 Coughlan's first goal of the season came on 31 July 2022 in an FAI Cup tie with Waterford in what was his first start in over 3 months following a hamstring injury.
 He made a total of 13 appearances in all competitions in 2022, scoring 1 goal in an injury plagued campaign.

 Waterford

 On 14 February 2023, it was announced that Coughlan had signed for League of Ireland First Division side Waterford.
+Coughlan's first goals for the club came on 18 March 2023, when he scored both his side's goals in a 2–2 draw with one of his former clubs, Bray Wanderers at the RSC.
+Coughlan was named League of Ireland Player of the Month for April 2023 after scoring 11 goals in 5 appearances during the month.
+On 10 November 2023, he scored the winning goal in the Play-Off Final in a 2–1 win over Cork City at Tallaght Stadium, to help his side to promotion to the League of Ireland Premier Division.
+He finished the season with 37 goals in 35 games in all competitions.
+On 28 December 2023, Waterford announced that Coughlan had left the club, despite their offers of contract extensions, in order to move to England.

+Fleetwood Town

+On 3 January 2024, Coughlan signed for EFL League One club Fleetwood Town on an 18-month contract.
+On 3 February 2024, he scored his first senior goal in English football, in a 3–0 win at home to Port Vale.
+On 25 January 2025, in the process of scoring his 10th goal of the season in all competitions, against Carlisle United, he snapped his Achilles tendon, with the injury set to keep him out of action for 9 months.

+Personal life

+His brother Garbhan Coughlan is also a footballer, having played in the League of Ireland before moving to play in New Zealand.